VideoProc Converter

 Note: Though a low resolution, quality grade, and fast compression speed refers to smaller video file size, these can bring visible quality loss.
 Thus, don't let the resolution go lower than 720P, or set Low as the quality grade.

 Step 4.
 Hit on Next as soon as you have made up proper settings.
 On the new panel, you can change the export file name, and it's output folder if necessary.
-After that, click on Save.
+After that, click on Save. iMovie starts making your video file smaller on Mac.

 How to Compress a Video on Mac with QuickTime Player

 QuickTime Player, as its name implies, servers as a multiple media player to play videos in various formats on your Mac.
 However, it is also capable of compressing your videos.
-Unlike VideoProc Converter that allows you to compress a video by changing video formats, bitrate, and other properties, QuickTime doesn't leave you much room to adjust the output video size.
-This built-in program on Mac only allows you to shrink the video by exporting the original video at a lower resolution.
+Unlike VideoProc Converter AI that allows you to compress a video by changing video formats, bitrate, and other properties, QuickTime doesn't leave you much room to adjust the output video size.
+This built-in video compressor on Mac only allows you to shrink the video by exporting the original video at a lower resolution.
 How about the picture quality of the yield out video?
 Unfortunately, visible quality loss is hard to avoid.

 The range of QuickTime supports formats is very limited.
 In most cases, it only enables you to compress videos that are in MPEG-2/4 or H.264 codec without a/v out-of-sync or black screen errors.